feathers-nuxt/template-app/README.md

 This is a [sao](https://sao.js.org/) template enabling you to scaffold a feathers+nuxt app in seconds.
+See documentation [site]( https://feathers-nuxt.netlify.com/) for available features.

 ## Quick Start
 Use npx, if you do not have sao installed. npx comes bundled with npm version 5.2+.